@sogni-ai/sogni-client

 • Only one connection per appId is allowed.
 If you try to connect with the same appId multiple times, the previous connection will be closed.

-After calling login method, the client will establish a WebSocket connection to Sogni Supernet.
-Within a short period of time the client will receive current balance and list of available models.
-After this you can start using the client to generate images.
+After authentication, the client will have an active WebSocket connection to Sogni Supernet.
+Within a short period of time the client will receive the current balance and list of available models.
+After this you can start using the client to generate images or videos.

 // Find model that has the most workers